Big Idea Kickoff – September 19, 5:30-6:30 p.m., O’Hara Student Center Ballroom

-- PDMA Pitch Competition – Eight teams (four graduate and four undergraduate from Pitt and CMU) will have 90 seconds to pitch their innovative ideas to an expert panel of judges to compete for prizes.
+- Product Management Development Association Pitch Competition – Eight teams (four graduate and four undergraduate from Pitt and CMU) will have 90 seconds to pitch their innovative ideas to an expert panel of judges to compete for prizes.
 The winning teams will receive cash prizes as well as access to a variety of resources which are generously donated from local sponsoring companies.

 - Social Innovation Panel – Interested in learning more about taking entrepreneurial action to help solve local, regional, national, or global challenges?
-Students, alumni, and the Pittsburgh community are welcome to join us for a conversation with Pittsburgh impact investors who will talk about the various forms and motivations for investing in mission-driven organizations.
+Students, alumni, and the Pittsburgh community are welcome to join us for a conversation with Pittsburgh mission-driven organizations.

 - Student Shadows with Pittsburgh Startups – Participate in an exclusive opportunity to visit with awesome startups right here in Pittsburgh!
 Hear from members of their teams about life in a startup and what it takes to succeed in an innovative and entrepreneurial environment!

 Big Idea Blitz – Dates and Times TBA